n2os/test2/README_rsvpte.md

 	(no)hop-limit <1-255>		add rsvpte hop-limit to trunk (no)record-route		set record-route use to trunk
 	(no)label-record		set label-record use to trunk
-	(no)run				triggering rsvpte trunk
+	(no)switchover			switchover primary and secondary path of trunk (no)run				triggering rsvpte trunk
 </pre>